ishaaqziyan/MailingList/README.md

 # MailingList
-This Repo Consists a CLI Based Mailing Micro Service, which is built on top of GO
+This Repo Consists a CLI Based Mailing Micro Service, which is built on top of Go

 # Setup